 If you're looking for the best robot lawn mower for large lawns, we've got you covered right here.

-Robotic lawn mowers have grown in popularity over the last few years and represent quite the convenient way of mowing your lawn.
+Robotic lawn mowers have grown in popularity over the last few years and have become an easy method for mowing your lawn.
 This is especially true for larger gardens that'll take longer to mow.

-As with any of the best lawn mowers under 300 for instance, you'll be wanting to keep an eye on the cutting width of these robotic mowers.
-These will determine how wide of an area it can cut in one swoop and typically for larger areas, the wider the cutting width, the better.
+You'll be wanting to keep an eye on the cutting width of these robotic mowers.
+These will determine how wide of an area it can cut in one swoop, and typically - for larger areas - the wider the cutting width, the better.

 In addition, you'll want to look at both the max lawn area it can cut, and the runtime.
 The larger the area, the more grass it'll be able to cut, and the higher the runtime, the longer the mower will be able to cut for.